-No matter what you’re cutting with your rotary die, there will be sections of the part that will be waste.
-Be it a hole or an odd-shaped piece, that waste won’t stay with the web.
 Scrap removal is the process of disposing of those slugs and scraps.
 It can either be done manually or the process can be automated with a part or add-on to your rotary die machine.
+And it can have a profound impact on your overall equipment effectiveness (OEE).

-Tooling and press damage
+Tooling and Press Damage

-When scrap accumulates inside a die cavity, pressure builds rapidly resulting in blade fractures and complete blade failure.
+When scrap accumulates inside a die cavity, pressure builds rapidly, resulting in blade fractures and complete blade failure.
 Loss of production time and additional tool repair costs can result.

-Scrapped parts
+Scrapped Parts

 If scrap gets between the anvil and the contact surface of the rotary die, such as the die bearers, the tool will not be fully-seated against the anvil, resulting in an uncut part.
 This increases production costs, especially when converting expensive materials.